 Churches for All is a partnership of UK Christian disability organisations.

-The Churches for All partners have a breadth of experience and depth of knowledge on disability issues - challenging and enabling churches to fully include disabled people.
+Partners have a breadth of experience and depth of knowledge on disability issues - challenging and enabling churches to fully include disabled people.

 Our aim is to help churches create and sustain an environment where disabled people can participate fully in church life for the benefit of all.
 Disabled people are involved in the leadership of Churches for All and many of its partner organisations.